Program

 7:00 p.m.

-Around 3:00 p.m., if it happens at all A gallota is a female vulture.
-Perhaps because the day after the last day of the festival is so sad and streets seem more empty than any other day of the year, except for a vulture which may have come many years ago on such a day to get something from the trash, the townspeople may gather and have an additional but "unsanctioned" day of bullfights.
-In recent years, somebody on a horse inside the rink has passed a sombrero to collect money to pay the bullfighters, and the party gets going again for one more afternoon.
-The day can be even better than the previous days because there is a little less people and many of those present know each other.
+Around 3:00 p.m., if it happens at all.
+A gallota is a female vulture.
+This event name may have originated, perhaps, because the day after the last day of the festival is so sad and streets seem more empty than any other day of the year, except for vultures that may have come down many years ago on such a day to get something from the trash.
+The townspeople may gather and have an additional but "unsanctioned" day of bullfights.
+In recent years, somebody on a horse inside the bullring has passed a hat to collect money to pay the bullfighters, and the party gets going again for one more afternoon.
+This day of bullfights can be even better than the previous days because many people have left and those who remain are from Guararé and nearby towns and villages.
 Will it happen this year ...?

 Return to the main page at guarare.com

-Note: in addition to the folkloric events of the festival, popular dances are usually organized by the various dance "jardines" in town, all located on the single up/down street that touches the main plaza, away from the church.
-These presentations and dances usually feature renowned Panamanian "tipico music" bands.
-Most of these presentations/dances start after 9:30 p.m., but some are afternoon events.
+Notes: in addition to the "official" folkloric events of the festival, (commercial) popular dances are usually organized at the various dance "jardines" in town, all located on the up/down street that touches the main plaza one block away from the church.
+These performances and popular dance parties usually feature renowned Panamanian "típico music" bands.
+Most of these performances/dances start after 9:30 p.m., but some are afternoon events ("sarao").
 The weekend around Oxcart Parade Sunday is usually the most important in terms of events and crowds.
+On the day of the parade, bands will usually start performing immediately after the parade ends.
+Friday night before the parade is also a big party, because delegations start arriving from the entire country and musicians start jamming at the main plaza until early Saturday.
 Also, there are plenty of food stands selling traditional Panamanian food around the event locations.

-Las opiniones expresadas en estas páginas no son informaciones oficiales del Pueblo de Guararé o del Patronato del Festival Nacional de la Mejorana.
+No toda la información presentada en estas páginas es información oficial del Pueblo de Guararé o del Patronato del Festival Nacional de la Mejorana.
 Los productores y patrocinadores no asumen responsabilidad alguna por errores u omisiones en los datos presentados.

 Para comentarios sobre estas páginas, por favor envíe un mensaje a la dirección festival@guarare.com.